Chapter 10:

 Part 5

-“…Pick up…come on…” The line finally connected after ringing six times.
+“…Pick up…come on…” The line finally connected, six rings later.
 “Matthew!
-I’ve been calling you fo-” Red-headed waitress, Katie Vang, was cut off by the answering machine.
-She waited, holding her tongue as venom boiled up in the back of her throat.
+I’ve been calling you fo—” Red-headed waitress, Katie Vang, was cut off by the answering machine.
+She waited, holding her tongue as venom boiled in the back of her throat.
 “Matthew, call me.
-There are police here at the office and I have no idea what’s going on.”
-Indeed, the police were scouring the office of Katie’s lover, Matthew!
+There are police here at the office and I have no idea what’s going on!”
+She whispered, because, just on the other side of the wall were police officers.
+They scoured Katie’s lover, Matthew’s office for something!
 “Hey, do you think you could explain what’s going on here?”

 “This is police protocol, ma’am.
 Can’t.”
-One of the officers admitted, vexing Katie.
+One officer responded, vexing Katie.

 (Police protocol, my ass!)
 Her phone buzzed just then.
 A message from Nicolaus, which Katie, with near perfect accuracy, guessed the contents of before reading.
 [Hey Spike, sorry for being a ghost. :( Work has been crazy!
 I’ll tell you about it later tonight!]
-The thought of Nicolaus haphazardly attempting some stoic persona when interacting with Katie gave her delight.
-Normally, she would spend extra time teasing him, just to force an awkward response, however, said freedom wasn’t afforded in her predicament.
+The thought of Nicolaus haphazardly attempting some stoic persona when interacting with Katie delighted her.
+Normally, allotting herself some teasing time with the spiky hair pessimist, just to force an awkward response; however, said freedom wasn’t afforded in such a worsening predicament.

 A phone call suddenly came in!
 Katie almost jumped to answer it, but quickly realized the display read ‘Mom’ and slinked away, leaving the police to continue their search.
 After taking a deep breath, she reluctantly answered.
 “Katie, are you there?”